w27/algorithms_courses/README.md

 "Use this template" and add "Collaborators" in "Settings"->"Manage access"

-Uncomment the code of test  for the function you want to test.
+Comment the code of test  for the function you don't want to test.

+Use "pytest --cov=tasks --cov-report term-missing  tests" for check coverage